yara-fe/travelit_drf/README.md

 8. Click 'Send'.
 If successful, you should receive a response with status code 200 OK and a token will be created.

 ### Use Token for Authorization
 You can now enter this token in new HTTP Requests that you create that requires authorization.
-To do so, follow these steps:

 9. Once you have created a HTTP request, go to the Auth tab and select Bearer Token
 10. Under Token, paste the token you have created for your user.
 11. In Prefix, type in Token.
 Lastly, ensure Enabled is ticked.